cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/login-servers.md

 ## Features of login servers

-Login servers have minimal resources and software installed.
+Login servers have minimal resources and no software installed.
 They provide:

 - a means to access other resources within JASMIN (inside the {{<abbr STFC >}} firewall)
 - access to your home directory (`/home/users/<username>`)
 - no analysis software
-- no access to group workspaces
+- no access to group workspaces or other file systems

 ### Recent changes

 - With the single login service, connect to `login.jasmin.ac.uk` instead of choosing a numbered login server.
 Your session will be assigned to one of the available numbered login servers on a load-sharing basis.
 Your command prompt will show which server you are using, but note that you cannot connect to a numbered server directly.
+- Some users may need to run `ssh-keygen -R login.jasmin.ac.uk` first to remove previous host key entries for that name from their `~/.ssh/authorized_keys`.
 - There is no longer any requirement for forward/reverse DNS lookup or any restriction by institutional domain.
 - You no longer need to register non-`*.ac.uk` domains with the JASMIN team.
 - This means all users can access all login servers (previously some users could only use particular ones)
-- As before, no filesystems other than the home directory are mounted.
-- Use only as a "hop" to reach other servers within JASMIN.
+- Use only as a "hop" to reach other servers within JASMIN - **do not run any processes on a login server**.
 - **Make sure your SSH client is up to date**.
 Check the version with `ssh -V`.
 If it's significantly older than `OpenSSH_8.7p1, OpenSSL 3.0.7`, speak to your local admin team as it may need to be updated before you can connect securely to JASMIN.